Last verified: Friday, 19. August 2022 at 08:02 AM

-Please reconsider your need to travel to San Marino.
-We detected travel advisories from 2 sources for this specific country.
+It is not safe to travel San Marino.
+We detected travel advisories from one source for this country.

 San Marino shares a land border with Italy.
 For these two countries, the Advisory Index is 4.0.

-There are currently 5,475 officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in San Marino.
+There are currently no officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in San Marino.
 As reported by the European Centre for Disease Prevention and Control this morning (~8:30am CET).

-There are currently 91 officially reported deaths related to this disease in San Marino.
+There are currently no officially reported deaths related to this disease in San Marino.

 Chart of the risk level over that last 200 days.
 This is the daily calculated travel risk for San Marino.